xfornesa/aws-amicleaner/README.rst

 retrieve all your private **AMIs** and EC2 instances, exclude AMIs being holded by your EC2 instances (it can be useful if you use autoscaling, and so on ...).
 It applies a filter based on their **names** or **tags** and a number of **previous AMIs** you want to keep.
+You can also check and delete EBS snapshots left orphaned by manual deletion of AMIs.

-It can simply remove AMIs with a list of provided ids !
+It can simply remove AMIs with a list of provided ids.

 Prerequisites
 -------------